 Actually, after a further 24 hours, these feelings subsided and I started realising the benefits of being freelance like; I dictate my own hours, I get paid well for doing what I love, flexibility with the kids, no illnesses, no office politics and many more reasons.

 Now 6 months on I wouldn’t change being my own boss for anything.
 Like today my daughter is ill and I can contact my client where I am meant to be working onsite for and explain that I will be working from home, thus still getting paid.
 In any permanent role, I could not work from home so would have not got paid!!

 I strongly believe we can do anything we put our minds to and take that leap of faith and we will succeed if we believe in ourselves.”

 “I love the flexibility and that no one else gets to make decisions about the direction of my business or the projects I take on.
 I also love being based at home and using the hours I’ve gained back for better things than commuting.

 Would I change it?
 Not in a million years!”

 “The flexibility can be great for sure, but you have to exercise it with care otherwise you won’t get anything done.
 You do need to hold yourself accountable and make sure you have a to-do list and minimal distractions.

 Working from home is fantastic though and something I should have done a long time ago.
 It’s terrifying at first but well worth it!”

-“It is definitely the best thing I have ever done and if it wasn’t for the DIY course I don’t think I would have ever had the confidence so thank you Joanne Munro for that.
+“It is definitely the best thing I have ever done and if it wasn’t for the DIY VA course I don’t think I would have ever had the confidence so thank you, Joanne Munro, for that.

 The best thing about being freelance is I am in control of my own destiny for once and following my own dream instead of helping to build someone else’s.
 I fit my hours in around my four kids which has been a godsend as we are such a busy family.
 It’s hard at times and scary as hell in the beginning but all so worth it!”